RocketChat/Opensource-Contribution-Leaderboard/README.md

 ````

 ## Acknowledgement
-Thanks a lot for the project [GSOC-Contribution-Leaderboard](https://github.com/shubhsherl/GSoC-Contribution-Leaderboard/) which gives me much inspiration to work on it.
+This project is inspired by [GSOC-Contribution-Leaderboard](https://github.com/shubhsherl/GSoC-Contribution-Leaderboard/).
+Thanks to the Python team for the work.

 ## License
 This project is open source under the Licence [MIT](./LICENSE).